Prices from £72.99

 Don't forget, increasing your activity level isn't limited to just going for a run around the park.
-You can do squats while you are waiting for the kettle to boil, do star jumps during the ad breaks of your favourite show, getting off a stop earlier than you would and walking the rest of the way, taking the stairs instead of the lift or escalator.
-These seemingly small changes can have a noticeable impact on your weight loss achievements.
+You can do squats while you are waiting for the kettle to boil, do star jumps during the ad breaks of your favourite show, get off the bus a stop earlier and walk the rest of the way, take the stairs instead of the lift or escalator.
+Small, regular exercises can have a noticeable impact on your weight loss achievements.

 If you are using a fitness tracker or app, don't get bogged down in the numbers.
 If you don't reach your target number of steps on a given day, for instance, aim to achieve the same goal another day.

 Most importantly, find an exercise you enjoy and want to do.
 Getting involved with a sport can be great for your physical and mental health.
 Your activity won't feel like a chore and you will be surrounded with other people who are striving to live healthy and active lifestyles.
 Likewise, fitness classes can be great for socialising while on your weight loss journey.